justcausee/recipe-app/README.md

 ## Bugs/addresses

-There's no functionality just yet until we update this README file.
+There's no functionality just yet at the time of this README file.
 The issue we're facing right now is connecting the backend with the frontend.
 However, the styling and the links are still up.
 This will essentially give you an idea of what a fully functional website should look like.

 ## Inspirations